 Taxis

-If you’ve boarded a variable-rate taxi – be it yellow or white – you should always insist on the metre being used.
+If you’ve boarded a metered taxi – be it yellow or white – you should always insist on the metre being used.
 You should likewise check that the metre is only turned on when you board.
-If it had been left running beforehand (whether fraudulently or by honest mistake), your final bill will be much higher than it should have been.
+If it had been left running beforehand (whether fraudulently or by honest mistake), your final bill will be higher than it should have been.
 Pricing scams are rife amongst taxis of any description, with some unscrupulous drivers presenting fake (but official-looking) “fare cards” with exorbitant tariffs, or trying to negotiate inflated fares whilst keeping their metres turned off.

 Ride-hailing services (TNVS)